WRalak/WRalak/README.md

 - 👋 Hi, I’m @WRalak

-- 🌱 I’m currently learning Information Systems
+- 🌱 I’m  Information Systems graduate
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me ...wallaceralak@gmail.com